terrycojones/super-rugby-2015/README.md

 * The team results table is not ordered by competition points, but by number of wins.

-* RSA teams have won 13 out of 20 matches against AUS teams, but only 6 out of 20 against NZ teams.
+* RSA teams won 13 out of 20 matches against AUS teams, but only 6 out of 20 against NZ teams.

-* AUS has an equal record against NZ and RSA, 7 games won out of 20 in both cases.
+* AUS teams have an equal record against NZ and RSA teams: 7 games won out of 20 in both cases.

 ## Technical stuff